News & Trending Travel News

 Christina Saymansky/Adobe Tygart Lake State Park

 Tygart Lake and the surrounding park lie in the foothills of the Allegheny Mountains.
-Guests can enjoy the coastline of the massive lake, swim, kayak, boat, fish, and much more.
+Guests can enjoy the massive lake's coastline, swim, kayak, boat, fish, and much more.

 Camping, cabins, and lakeside lodging are available to accommodate visitors on all budgets.